shadowsocks/shadowsocks-android/CONTRIBUTING.md

 ## Making Contributions

 * Make sure that the contribution you plan to make has been logged as an issue.
 * Fork the repo, clone it and code!
 NOTE:
     * Please limit fixes to the issue at hand.
 Make separate pull requests for other issues.
+    * This project utilizes [Codacy](https://docs.codacy.com/) for linting.
+Linting issues will show in the gradle build log.
+Please stick to the lint guidelines as closely as possible.
+If a linting issue cannot be resolved, please note it in the pull request.
+To see the lint parameters, please see [detekt.yaml](https://github.com/shadowsocks/shadowsocks-android/blob/master/detekt.yml).
     * Comment your code as needed for clarity.
     * Utilize descriptive variable names, single purpose functions and other clean coding practices.
     * Use descriptive commit and PR comments.